hebcal/hebcal/README.md

    -O, --sunrise-and-sunset | Output sunrise and sunset times every day.
    -r, --tabs | Tab delineated format.
    -s, --sedrot | Add weekly sedrot on Saturday.
-   -S, --daily-sedra | Print sedrah of the week on all calendar days.
+   --schottenstein | Use Schottenstein edition of Yerushalmi Yomi -S, --daily-sedra | Print sedrah of the week on all calendar days.
    --verbose | Verbose mode, currently used only for --exit-if-chag -w, --weekday | Add day of the week.